 Many people are unaware that creating a Medicaid planning trust in NYC, Westchester or the NY Metro area can help them protect the assets they have accumulated over a lifetime of hard work.
 A trust, as used in Elder Law planning, is a legal entity that allows you to preserve income or assets that you would otherwise be forced to spend on your care, to make your financial resources last as long as possible and ultimately fulfill your estate plan.
 Trusts are among the main workhorses of Elder Law planning, and some of its most powerful tools.
 They can be used to protect your home or any other property you hold.

 The first step in creating a Medicaid Planning Trust generally involves meeting with a trust lawyer who will review your assets, income, goals, and objectives.
 Then, he or she will create the legal trust agreement and help you “fund” the trust.
-The experienced attorneys at Lamson & Cutner have the knowledge, skills, and experience in elder law trusts to help you preserve your assets and income to the greatest extent possible.
+The experienced attorneys at Lamson & Cutner have the knowledge and skills in elder law trusts to help you preserve your assets and income to the greatest extent possible.

 The types of trusts for the elderly typically used in Elder Law planning include: